ying-w/bioinformatics-figures/methylcircleplot/README.md

 	source("methylcircleplot.R")

-If the command does not work, make sure the R session is in the same folder as the location of the file you downloaded (use `getwd()` to check and `setwd()` to change)
+If the command does not work, make sure the R working directory is in the same folder as the location of the file you downloaded
+(use `getwd()` to check and `setwd()` to change).
+R starts in a default working directory and that is where it looks automatically for files such as methylcircleplot.R and the file you specify for bis.seq

 Next, specify the reference sequence and file/folder with bisulfite sequence.
 Remember to surround them with quotes.